08 Jun What is a Telephone Deposition?

 Reasons to Avoid a Telephone Deposition

 Although a telephone deposition may seem like the most convenient option, there are several reasons why it may be best to pursue another type of deposition if possible.

-Telephone depositions rely heavily on technology.
+Telephone depositions rely heavily on telecommunications technology.
 Faulty equipment, poor connections, or even surrounding noise may impact the quality and efficacy of a telephone deposition.